Bamboozlerrl/Rule-Edits/README.md

       - (ii) Non-Playing Captain (NPC): NPCs are not playing members of their rosters.
 Prior to the draft, NPCs will select another player from the draft board who agrees to be their preliminary pick.
 Preliminary picks start on their captain's roster during the auction draft, and the captain will receive TagCoins relative to the perceived skill of their preliminary pick.
       - (iii) Indirect Playing Captain (IPC): IPCs are captains that wish to be a DPC but are determined by the CRC to be too skilled to skip the draft of the league above their captaincy signup.
 If an IPC is drafted to a league above their captaincy signup they may elect to become a NPC or forfeit their captaincy role.
 If an IPC is not drafted to a league above their captaincy signup then they will be accepted as a DPC.
       - (iv) General Manager (GM): GMs are not playing members of their roster.
 GMs do not receive preliminary picks and each GM receives the same number of TagCoins for the draft.
-    - (d) For each team in NALTP there will be a single official Co-Captain and any number of unofficial Co-Captains to be finalized after the draft.
-The official co-captain may be changed at any point during the season with the notification of the CRC.
+    - (d) Each team in NALTP will be required to have a single official Co-Captain or Co-GM (CCGM).
+The official CCGM may be changed at any point during the season with the notification of the CRC.
+      - (i) Each Captain or GM will be responsible to name their CCGM at least 48 hours prior to the first games.
+      - (ii) A CCGM may be named prior to the draft if they are a not signed up to play.
+      - (iii) Teams may have as many unofficial CCGMs as desired.
+However, they will not have official decision making power.
-    - (e) Co-captains are responsible for assisting the captain in team management, scrimmages, and anything else requested of them by the captain.
-Co-captains may be responsible for filling out forms on behalf of their captain with fair warning from the CRC.
+    - (e) CCGMs are responsible for assisting the captain in team management, scrimmages, and anything else requested of them by the captain.
+CCGMs may be responsible for filling out forms on behalf of their captain with fair warning from the CRC.
   - (2) Captain duties:
     - (a) Captains are responsible for the following:
       - (i) Drafting their team,